JonathanCrider/api-gateway-example/README.md

 ## Next Steps

 I plan to fork this project, refine it by addressing areas I didn't have time to complete, and deploy it.
-Additionally, I’ll continue experimenting and learning new tools to enhance the project further with things like better authentication, a user interface, and a test suite.
+Additionally, I’ll continue experimenting and learning new tools to enhance the project further with:

+- **Better (read: actual) authentication:** My implementation is an unrefined, basic auth.
+It could be improved, but JWT or OAuth would be an actual solution.
+- **User interface:** Login with dashboards to view weather and users, and interactivity with the employees REST API.
+- **Test suite:** Unit tests are critical in production to be sure you're not breaking key functionality in future updates or refactors.

 This process will allow me to expand my skill set and deepen my understanding of the technologies involved.

 # Project setup